In this guide, you will learn how to check and add Power Steering (PS) fluid on Acura vehicles.

 It can be scary if your Acura shifter won't move out of Park.

-The problem is typically caused by a bad brake light switch or the ignition switch is not releasing the shifter from the park.
+A bad brake light switch typically causes the problem, or the ignition switch is not releasing the shifter from the park.

 Recommended Acura Transmission Fluid